Cognitive Test. Trump. Biden. Campaign. Flashpoint.

 Cognitive Test.
 Trump.
 Biden.
 Campaign.
 Flashpoint.New

-WASHINGTON (AP) — The phrase “Person.
+WASHINGTON (AP) — President Donald Trump is boasting about his performance on a “mental fitness’ test.
+The phrase “Person.
 Woman.
 Man.
 Camera.
-TV.” has been getting an unlikely moment in the spotlight as President Donald Trump has taken a curious campaign detour into the politics of dementia three months before the election.
+TV.” has been getting an unlikely moment in the spotlight as Trump has taken a curious campaign detour into the politics of dementia three months before the election.
 The president attempted to yet again demonstrate his mental fitness by reciting those five words — in order, importantly — over and over in a television interview broadcast Wednesday night.
 The president said that collection of nouns, or ones like them, was part of a cognitive test that he had aced while declaring that his likely Democratic opponent, Joe Biden, could not do the same.